Yonkers, New York Therapists

-While the majority of transplants’ primary motivation for moving to Yonkers has to do with a job opportunity (much like every other city), unemployment and low-income is still a major cause for concern for those living there.
+While the majority of transplants’ primary motivation for moving to Yonkers has to do with a job opportunity (much like every other city), unemployment and low income are still major causes for concern for those living there.
 Unfortunately, the vast swaths of people without jobs is a significant contributing factor to a more complex, overbearing issue; something county officials are calling a “mental health crisis.”
-Let’s go over and break down the reasons causing Yonkers’ mental health crisis, the lack of access to treatment for mental illnesses, and how to find and get in contact with an appropriate therapist that can help you if you’re in need of counseling.
+Let’s go over and break down the reasons causing Yonkers’ mental health crisis, the lack of access to treatment for mental illnesses, and how to find and get in contact with an appropriate therapist who can help you if you need counseling.

 One contributing factor that has a great negative influence on the stats is the homeless population in the area.
-Homelessness is a powerful determinant in regard to if someone is more likely to be mentally ill.
-As per a recent report from the National Coalition for the Homeless, as much as 25 percent of the homeless population in the United States suffers from a severe mental illness.
-The national average, in comparison, is only six percent.
+Homelessness is a powerful determinant regarding whether someone is more likely to be mentally ill.
+As per a recent report from the National Coalition for the Homeless, as much as 25% of the homeless population in the United States suffers from a severe mental illness.
+The national average, in comparison, is only 6%.
 This means that homeless individuals are more than four times as likely to suffer from a severe mental illness, such as schizophrenia, than the average American.
 That being said, the homeless rate in Yonkers, New York is abysmally high.
-According to statistics provided by Westchester County, where Yonkers is located, roughly 43.3 percent of all homeless families in the county are in Yonkers.
-Keep in mind, Westchester County has dozens of municipalities, including six cities.
+According to statistics provided by Westchester County, where Yonkers is located, roughly 43.3% of all homeless families in the county are in Yonkers.
+Keep in mind, that Westchester County has dozens of municipalities, including six cities.
 Regrettably, as economic situations worsen, so does the homeless rate.
-New York City’s homeless population rose by 73 percent over the past decade.
+New York City’s homeless population rose by 73% over the past decade.

-A problem that coincides with homelessness is unemployment and low-income.
-The job market in Yonkers has seemingly run dry for many, as the unemployment rate in the city is 16 percent higher than the national average, according to statistics sourced from the PEW research center.
+A problem that coincides with homelessness is unemployment and low income.
+The job market in Yonkers has seemingly run dry for many, as the unemployment rate in the city is 16% higher than the national average, according to statistics sourced from the PEW research center.
 There is an undeniable tie between areas with high rates of poverty and areas with high rates of mental illness.
-According to the Substance Abuse and Mental Health Services Administration, more adults who are 26-years-old and above who live below the federal poverty line are more than two times as likely to be diagnosed with a mental disorder compared to those living above the poverty line.
+According to the Substance Abuse and Mental Health Services Administration, more adults who are 26 years old and above who live below the federal poverty line are more than two times as likely to be diagnosed with a mental disorder compared to those living above the poverty line.

-Education in the Yonkers’ school district is also causing concern.
-The average test scores of students in Yonkers is 34 percent.
-In comparison, the average test scores for students living in the rest of the nation is 49 percent.
+Education in the Yonkers school district is also causing concern.
+The average test score of students in Yonkers is 34%.
+In comparison, the average test score for students living in the rest of the nation is 49%.
 Many things are at blame for the dramatic difference in test scores.
 Namely, the curriculum, poor use of funding, and systemic problems within the school district.
 Receiving a poor education in childhood makes you more vulnerable to mental illness in the future, statistically speaking.

 The Trouble of Finding a Suitable Therapist in Yonkers, New York

 Receiving the care many require is becoming increasingly difficult in the mental health sphere.
-As mentioned before, only 40 percent of the 500,000 people in New York suffering from a serious depressive disorder will receive some form of treatment.
-Experts are blaming that astonishingly low figure on a few things affecting the area: poorly made policy, poverty, and stigma.
+As mentioned before, only 40% of the 500,000 people in New York suffering from a serious depressive disorder will receive some form of treatment.
+Experts are blaming that astonishingly low figure on a few things affecting the area: poorly made policies, poverty, and stigma.

-According to the U.S. Census Bureau, about 13 percent of Yonkers residents go through life without any health insurance.
-The national average is around 8.8 percent.
+According to the U.S. Census Bureau, about 13% of Yonkers residents go through life without any health insurance.
+The national average is around 8.8%.
 The increase of those without health insurance coupled with the fact that the cost of living in the area is far higher than the rest of the nation means that treatment is out of the question for many, simply because of finances.
 Without insurance, people are forced to pay the cost of counseling out-of-pocket, which is not economically viable for them.

 Mental Health Resources in Yonkers, New York